swcarpentry/python-novice-inflammation/reference.md

 :   A family of code units (functions, classes, variables) that implement a set of
     related tasks.

+local variable
+:   A variable that is defined in a block of code, and that is not accessible outside the
+    block of code in which it is ceated.

 loop variable
 :   The variable that keeps track of the progress of the loop.

 member
 :   A variable contained within an [object](#object).